Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Azer Traits

 **Ability Score Increases:** Pick two of +2 Strength, +2 Constitution and +2 Wisdom.
-**Speed:** Your base walking speed is 5, but your speed is not reduced by wearing heavy armor or carrying a heavy load. squares.
+**Speed:** 5 squares, but your speed is not reduced by wearing heavy armor or carrying a heavy load. squares.
 **Languages:** You can speak, read, and write Common, Primordial.
 **Skill Bonuses:** +2 Arcana, +2 Endure.
 **Low-Light Vision:** You can see in dim light as if it were bright light.